JingYuan93/composite_shape_augmentation/README.md

 If you find this repo or our work useful for your research, please consider citing this paper and the papers below

 * Particle filter-based delamination shape prediction in composites subjected to fatigue loading.
-* Multiple local particle filter for high-dimensional system identification
+* Multiple local particle filter for high-dimensional system identification.